RideWise

 • Trips longer than 5 days with significant exploration outside city centers

-• Family travel with children requiring car seats
+• Family travel with children requiring car seats or with bulky gear (strollers, beach equipment)

-• Road trips covering multiple destinations
+• Road trips covering multiple destinations or cities

 The Bottom Line

 Do not assume a rental car is the default travel choice.
 For a 2–3 day city trip, rideshare can save you $150–$250 when you factor in parking, taxes, and insurance.
-Run the numbers for your specific trip before booking.
-And when you do use rideshare, use RideWise to compare Uber, Lyft, and taxi fares at your destination.
+For trips of 5+ days mixing city and exploration, the hybrid strategy — rideshare for urban days, short-term rental for exploration — typically saves $100–$200 compared to renting for the full trip.

 Frequently Asked Questions